LeivoSepp/Smart-heating-management-with-Shelly/README.md

 You can build your own heating curve equation if you feel comfortable to do so.

-Sidenote!
-Shelly scripting has a technical limitations and this is the reason of having maximum number of hours 20 and not 24.
-If Shelly will change the RPC call limitation in future then this script can be easily modified to support 24 hours.

 ## How to use this script?

 1. Go and buy any [Shelly Pro/Plus devices](https://www.shelly.cloud/en-ee/products/).
 Shelly device must be a [Gen 2 device](https://shelly-api-docs.shelly.cloud/gen2/) to support scripting.
 Let's make it simple, the name must contain *Plus* or *Pro*.